Mycobacterium: Genomics

+Hundreds of Mycobacterium genomes have been completely sequenced.

+The genome sizes of mycobacteria range from relatively small ones (e.g. in M. leprae) to quite large ones, such as that as M. vulneris, encoding 6,653 proteins, larger than the ~6000 proteins of eukaryotic yeast.

 Pathogenicity

+Mycobacterium tuberculosis complex

-Mycobacterium tuberculosis can remain latent in human hosts for decades after an initial infection, allowing it to continue infecting others.
+Mycobacterium tuberculosis can remain latent in human hosts for decades after an initial infection, and reactivate under conducive conditions (e.g. immune suppression, advanced age, malnutrition).
 It has been estimated that a third of the world population has latent tuberculosis (TB).
 M. tuberculosis has many virulence factors, which can be divided across lipid and fatty acid metabolism, cell envelope proteins, macrophage inhibitors, kinase proteins, proteases, metal-transporter proteins, and gene expression regulators.
+Several lineages such as M. t. var. bovis (bovine TB) were considered separate species in the M. tuberculosis complex until they were finally merged into the main species in 2018.

+Leprosy

+The development of leprosy is caused by infection with either Mycobacterium leprae or Mycobacterium lepromatosis, two closely related bacteria.
+Roughly 200,000 new cases of infection are reported each year, and 80% of new cases are reported in Brazil, India, and Indonesia.
+M. leprae infection localizes within the skin macrophages and Schwann cells found in peripheral nerve tissue.

+Nontuberculosis Mycobacteria

+Nontuberculosis Mycobacteria (NTM), which exclude M. tuberculosis, M. leprae, and M. lepromatosis, can infect mammalian hosts.
+These bacteria are referred to as "atypical mycobacteria."
+Although person-to-person transmission is rare, transmission of M. abscessus has been observed between patients with cystic fibrosis.
+The four primary diseases observed in humans are chronic pulmonary disease, disseminated disease in immunocompromised patients, skin and soft tissue infections, and superficial lymphadenitis.
+80–90% of recorded NTM infections manifest as pulmonary diseases.

+M. abscessus is the most virulent rapidly-growing mycobacterium (RGM), as well as the leading cause of RGM based pulmonary infections.
+Although it has been traditionally viewed as an opportunistic pathogen like other NTMs, analysis of various virulence factors (VFs) have shifted this view to that of a true pathogen.
+This is due to the presence of known mycobacterial VFs and other non-mycobacterial VFs found in other prokaryotic pathogens.

+Virulence factors

 Mycobacteria have cell walls with peptidoglycan, arabinogalactan, and mycolic acid; a waxy outer mycomembrane of mycolic acid; and an outermost capsule of glucans and secreted proteins for virulence.
 It constantly remodels these layers to survive in stressful environments and avoid host immune defenses.
 This cell wall structure results in colony surfaces resembling fungi, leading to the genus' use of the Greek prefix myco-.
-This unique structure makes penicillins ineffective, instead requiring a multi-drug antibiotic treatment of isoniazid to inhibit mycolic acid synthesis, rifampicin to interfere with transcription, ethambutol to hinder arabinogalactan synthesis, and pyrazinamide to impede Coenzyme A synthesis.
+This unique structure makes penicillins ineffective, instead requiring a multi-drug antibiotic treatment of isoniazid to inhibit mycolic acid synthesis, rifampicin to interfere with transcription, ethambutol to hinder arabinogalactan synthesis, and pyrazinamide to impede coenzyme A synthesis.